-According to a recent McKinsey survey, 54% of executives believe the shift to remote working is here to stay while only 23% expect the change won’t stick.
+Early into the COVID-19 pandemic, a McKinsey survey revealed that 54% of executives believed the shift to distributed working would be here to stay, while only 23% expected the change wouldn’t stick.

-Why are things not reverting back to norms pre-March?
+Why are things not reverting back to the way they were before the pandemic?
 One of the reasons is that remote working brings meaningful economic benefits to employees.

 In North America, Global Workplace Analytics estimated a typical employee can save $2.5-4K/year by working at home half the time.

-Remote working is not without challenges.
+Remote working isn’t without challenges.
 BCG highlights four of them:

-Each team’s context is unique, and our research shows purposefully-designed virtual experiences help distributed teams successfully avoid deterioration of work culture, reduction of team spirit and productivity, and slowdown of innovation.
+Each team’s context is unique, and our research shows purposefully-designed virtual experiences help distributed teams improve workplace culture, boost team spirit, increase productivity, and enhance innovation.

 Check out our comprehensive list of experiences perfect for remote and hybrid teams, or take our quiz to find the best one based on your specific needs.